SnickerdoodleLabs/protocol/packages/contracts/tasks/README.md

 */
 ```

-When an address that does not have the required role on the Consent contract's function tries to excute it, the transaction will revert.
+When an address that does not have the required role on the Consent contract's function tries to execute it, the transaction will revert.
 In the example below, owner address index 2 (0x3c44cdddb6a900fa2b585dd299e03d12fa4293bc), does not have the REQUESTER_ROLE to request for data.
 Trying to make a request for data will fail.

 ```
-npx hardhat requestForData --network dev --consentaddress 0xCafac3dD18aC6c6e92c921884f9E4176737C052c --owneraddressindex 2 --cid QmdsB4FMQ2jBfrTL2kx6Eaq5Up8rF44h6aqPP9BPpHDAq8
+npx hardhat requestForData --network dev --consentaddress 0x9f1ac54BEF0DD2f6f3462EA0fa94fC62300d3a8e --owneraddressindex 2 --cid QmdsB4FMQ2jBfrTL2kx6Eaq5Up8rF44h6aqPP9BPpHDAq8

 /*
 An unexpected error occurred: